-The three properties that comprise prescribed land and buildings were valued in May 2015 by an external valuer, McGees Property and updated in July 2017.
+The three properties that comprise prescribed land and buildings were valued in May 2018 by an external valuer, McGees Property.
 The methodology used was the capitalisation approach for one property and the direct comparison approach for the other two properties.
 The loss arising on revaluation has been taken directly to reserves.